gauxs/sysd/hld/concepts.md

 For example, a system that is designed to handle 100,000 requests per second, each 1 kB in size, looks very different from a system that is designed for 3 requests per minute, each 2 GB in size—even though the two systems have the same data throughput.

 ## Maintainability
+Majority of the cost of software is not in its initial development, but in its ongoing maintenance—fixing bugs, keeping its systems operational, investigating failures, adapting it to new platforms, modifying it for new use cases, repaying technical debt, and adding new features.

 [^1]: Latency vs Response Time: The **response time** is what the client sees: besides the actual time to process the request (the service time), it includes network delays and queueing delays. **Latency** is the duration that a request is waiting to be handled - during which it is latent, awaiting service.